DIY an offline bug tracker with text files, Git and email

 provider-1.yml uses to the format that

-valuable to carry the build history with the project, as this data quickly
+It isn’t valuable to carry the build history with the project, as this data

-decays in value as weeks and months go by.
+quickly decays in value as weeks and months go by, but for simple text logs

 But for tasks and bugs many rely on a vendor-specific service, where you register and manage those issues via a web browser.
 Some provide an interface for interacting via email or an API for bridging local bugs with vendor-specific services.
 But they’re all layers around the service, that disguises it as being a central point of failure, which when compromised would lead to data loss.
 When push comes to shove, you’d loose data.